jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 # FLOWBLADE ROADMAP

-## Technology updates

-* Moving video display away from SDL 1.2
+Last updated April 4th 2023.

-## Project data folder
+### Media cache and project data folder

+* Make possible to select folder where project media data is saved.
+Keep current XDG Data Directory as the default place.
-* make projects save rendered clips, proxies and containe clips data individual data folder to enable moving and destroying data per project.
+* Make projects save rendered clips, proxies and containe clips data individual in data folder to enable moving and destroying data per project.

-## Render issues

-* try to reproduce and diagnose reported memory issues

-* attempt moving to *melt* for export render although it seems that some render issues persist with *melt* rendring too
+### GTK 4 port

+* We will start gradually working towards doing GTK 4 through multiple releases.
+Adwaita dark theme looks promising and we will drop custom theming if possible.

+### Video display

+- Moving video display away from SDL 1.2 is still a long term goal, but there hasn't been a viable technology path to do that yet.
+Unfortunately SDL 2 no longer looks promising as the needed API for creating video displays for Wayland will likely never be available there.